ihlar/draft-ihlar-masque-datagram-numbers/draft-ihlar-masque-datagram-numbers.md

 the following: 8, 16, 32 or 64.

 It is possible to use multiple contexts for a single sequence, this is needed if multiple datagram payload formats are used in parallel.
 To add a context to an existing sequence an endpoint sends an ADD_SEQUENCE_CONTEXT Capsule.
-The capsule has the following format:

 ~~~
 ADD_SEQUENCE_CONTEXT Capsule {